Are you worried about:

 If you are going to need time to recover after your hospital visit (which most people do) make sure you get the support you need.
 Again you can look at all the options above, but for yourself.
 Perhaps you would benefit from a short residential stay in a care home, or for paid support workers helping you out for a few days.

-Also consider getting some additional help with other tasks such as cooking, cleaning or gardening.
+Also, consider getting some additional help with other tasks such as cooking, cleaning or gardening.
 Is there anyone else who could help with these tasks for a few days or weeks?
 Would it be worth paying someone to help with these?
-Or as a minimum make sure you have a lot of frozen meals ready for when you get back.
+Or as a minimum make sure you have a lot of frozen meals ready for when you get back from hospital.
+See our information on healthy eating for information on having meals delivered to your home.

 What to do in an emergency?